 COURSE MATERIAL: 1.
 Old English Beowulf; 2.
 Middle High German Nibelungenlied; 3.
 Old Spanish El Poema de Mío Cid.
 All texts available in solid and affordable paperbacks (Penguin), and available through the UA Bookstore.
 There are also online text versions, but their quality is not sufficient; they are not reliable, and come in archaic English.
 For the introduction and throughout, we will read shorter epic poems, such as the Old High German Hildebrandslied, the Wanderer, the Battle of Maldon, etc. These will be made available through D2L.
-For the online course, I will reduce it to the three epic poems since they are long enough.

 Accessibility and Accommodations